 Can you imagine exploring Jurassic Park with your own car that allows you to access its most hidden corners or escape quickly from a T-Rex?
 Well, that’s just it.
 The island of Flores, in the Azores, is an authentic Portuguese Jurassic Park in the middle of the Atlantic, so we consider it essential to rent a car to know it well and at your own pace.

-We rented a car in all the Azores Islands in our 2-month trip around the archipelago, (except for the small island of Corvo where there is not even that possibility) and in our favorite island, Flores, it was not going to be less.
+We rented a car in all the Azores Islands during our various trips to the archipelago, (except for the small island of Corvo where there is not even that possibility) and in our favorite island, Flores, it was not going to be less.
 In this guide we tell you which car rental companies exist in Flores (Azores Islands), what to check at the time of rental (insurance and excess), how to get the best price and how our experience traveling by rental car on the Azorean island of Flores was.

 Why is it essential to rent a car in Flores (Azores)?